 - passff - Firefox-only, also solid

-Browserpass reads your password store, matches the URL with your directory structure, and fills in.
-It works surprisingly well.
+Browserpass reads your password store, matches the URL against your directory structure, and fills the form.
+It works better than I expected.

 ~/.password-store/